Inside the Latest Works by Global Architecture Studios From Concept to Completion

 • Coordinating panel locations with interiors to avoid ad-hoc field decisions that compromise the design or access.

-In multi-building or campus environments, studios standardize fixture families to minimize spare parts inventory and training complexity for facility managers.
+In a multi-building or campus setup, studios enforce fixture families so that fewer spare parts and training for managers are needed.

 6. Accessibility as an Integrated Technical Discipline